What has Mayor Steinberg done as mayor? Find out here

 • Established partnership with UC Davis to create the Aggie Square innovation campus in Oak Park.
 Mediated and settled two lawsuits that threatened to derail the project.
 The resulting Community Benefits Agreement has already resulted in more than $40 million in affordable housing investment on the Stockton Boulevard Corridor, along with a $10-million fund to help keep people in their homes.

 • Successfully recruited investors to bring Major League Soccer to Sacramento, and directly participated in negotiations that resulted in the city receiving an MLS franchise.
 Also negotiated terms favorable to the city for the private construction of a new MLS stadium and surrounding entertainment district in the Railyards.
-While the initial investor pulled out, Mayor Steinberg continues to negotiate with a new potential investment group.
+While the initial investor pulled out, Mayor Steinberg continues to negotiate with investors to build a soccer stadium in the downtown railyard.

 • Attracted Fortune 500 Company Centene, bringing 5,000 jobs to Sacramento.